DrakirL/DrakirL.github.io/p10/class/sorcerer.md

 Pick a Level 1 Talent from your chosen Sorcerer Subclass.

 ### Level 1: Living Focus
 Choose a Spell List you have the associated Focus Proficiency for to be your Sorcery List.
-If you know a Spell from your Sorcery List, you can cast it without using a focus.
+If you know a Spell from your Sorcery List, you can cast it without using a focus.<br><br>

+If Sorcerer is your main Class, increase both your Will and your Intelligence by 1 each.

 ### Level 1: Font of Magic
 As you bear an intrinsic link to the weave, you gain one of the following benefits of your choice:

 #### Foundational Magic
-Increase your Sentience Value by 1.<br>
+Increase your Sentience Value by 1.
-Whenever you make a Magic Test, add a +1 bonus to its result.

 #### Intuitive Magic
 Increase your Maximum MP by 2.<br>